ycsvenom/SimpleUserSystem/database/README.md

-This Database is constructed using PhpMyAdmin MariaDB please configure it from xampp and lunch the server.
+This Database is constructed using `PhpMyAdmin` `MariaDB` please import it into `PhpMyAdmin` and lunch `Apache` server in xampp and lunch the server.